-Games Studies Study Buddies is a podcast that makes academic games studies accessible, text by text.
+Game Studies Study Buddies is a podcast that makes academic games studies available for audiences outside of academia, text by text.
 Rather than focusing on following or forging a “canon” of the discipline, media scholar Cameron and literature scholar Michael instead aim to cover an eclectic body of material.
 And while we are centrally focused on contemporary videogames, you can expect our discussions (and the work we cover) to account for everything from Dungeons & Dragons to tic-tac-toe.

 Texts are chosen in pairs, juxtaposing the old and new or the popular and obscure.
 Each episode is a discussion of a single text, walking through its arguments, posing clarifying or complicating questions, relating it to anything else we’ve read, and situating it within the larger study of games and the critical study of media and culture.